Was Vayarin a Proven ADHD Treatment? Questioning Nutraceutical Clinical Studies

 - Be mindful of the marketing techniques of all nutraceuticals and medications.

 - Read original research trial abstracts online at pubmed.gov.

 - Seek out true expert opinions when considering complementary and alternative treatments (CAT) for any medical condition.

 - If you prescribe or try complementary or alternative treatments (CAT), write down the target symptoms to change, plus changes observed each month for three months before deciding if it really helps.

-David W. Goodman, M.D., FAPA, is a member of the ADDitude ADHD Specialist Panel.
+David W. Goodman, M.D., FAPA, is a member of the ADDitude ADHD Medical Review Panel.